railiavaliullina/Anomaly-Detection-KNN/README.md

 ## About The Project

-1) Implementation of KNN algorithm for anomaly detection task
+1) Implementation of KNN algorithm for anomaly detection task,
-2) Implementation of metrics:
+2) Implementation of the following metrics:

     - Average precision,